What is an Educator Card?

 What makes an Educator Card different than a regular library card?

 Educator card holders can check out up to 99 items and will not be charged fines for overdue items.
 Fines for lost items still apply.
-Items are also checked out for extended periods of time: books and audiobooks are checked out for 6 weeks (1 renewal for 6 weeks) and DVDs are checked out for 2 weeks (1 renewal for 2 weeks.)
+Items are also checked out for extended periods of time: books, audiobooks, and DVDs are checked out for 6 weeks (1 renewal for 6 weeks.)

 How do I get an Educator Card?